soniclavier/bigdata-notebook/_posts/2015-11-15-storm_kafka_part1.markdown

 </div>

 Now we need to create a collection in solr.
 This will be used by our Storm topology to store the message of the type *solr*.
 For creating a collection there are a set of configuration files needed, solr provides us basic configuration files which can be used for this.
-These files are available in `SOLR_BASE/server/solr/configsets/basic_configs/conf`
+These files are available in
+{% highlight sh %}
+SOLR_BASE/server/solr/configsets/basic_configs/conf
+{% endhighlight %}
 Let's first create a new folder and copy the basic configs to it.
 {% highlight sh %}
 $mkdir server/solr/collection1